Surprise Sausage Bundles

 - In a large skillet, cook bacon until crisp; remove to paper towels.
 Reserve 2 tablespoons drippings.
 Saute onion in drippings until tender.
 Stir in the sauerkraut, sausage, brown sugar, garlic salt, caraway and pepper.
 Cook and stir for 5 minutes.
 Remove from the heat; add bacon.
 Set aside to cool.

-- In a large bowl, combine contents of the roll mix and yeast packets.
+- In a large bowl, combine contents of the roll mix and its yeast packet.
 Stir in one egg, water and butter to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 5 minutes.
 Cover dough with a large bowl; let stand for 5 minutes.

 - Divide dough into 16 pieces.
 On a floured surface, roll out each piece into a 4-in. circle.
 Top each with 1/4 cup filling.
 Fold dough around filling, forming a ball; pinch edges to seal.
 Place seam side down on greased baking sheets.
 Cover loosely with plastic wrap that has been coated with cooking spray.
 Let rise in a warm place for 15 minutes.

 - Beat remaining egg; brush over bundles.
 Sprinkle with poppy seeds.
 Bake at 350° for 16-17 minutes or until golden brown.
 Serve warm.
-Yield: 16 servings.

 These were so good, and heated up so nicely in the microwave.
 I'm making them again tonight with leftover kielbasa sauerkraut casserole, and I'm also going to stuff some rolls with leftover meatballs.